-Results 1–10 of 47 for "Psychology Topic"X related to "Coping with the death of a co-worker" Refine Your Search Refine Your Search TopicTherapy (11)Emotional health (6)Stress (6)Teens (5)Human rights (4) 49 more... [+] Trauma (4)Aging (3)Alzheimer's (3)Children (3)Disability (3)Law & psychology (3)Sexuality (3)Women & men (3)Education (2)Ethics (2)Military (2)Parenting (2)Personality (2)Post-traumatic Stress Disorder (2)Safety & design (2)Sleep (2)Socioeconomic status (2)Testing issues (2)Violence (2)Abortion (1)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Environment (1)Hate crimes (1)Health disparities (1)HIV & AIDS (1)Hypnosis (1)Immigration (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Money (1)Natural disasters (1)Obesity (1)Race (1)Schizophrenia (1)Sexual abuse (1)Shyness (1)Sport & exercise (1)Suicide (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 47 Previous 1 2 3 ...
+Results 1–10 of 47 for "Psychology Topic"X related to "Coping with the death of a co-worker" Refine Your Search Refine Your Search TopicTherapy (10)Stress (6)Emotional health (5)Teens (5)Human rights (4) 44 more... [+] Aging (3)Alzheimer's (3)Children (3)Disability (3)Ethics (3)Trauma (3)Law & psychology (2)Parenting (2)Personality (2)Sleep (2)Socioeconomic status (2)Testing issues (2)Violence (2)Women & men (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Education (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Military (1)Natural disasters (1)Obesity (1)Post-traumatic Stress Disorder (1)Race (1)Safety & design (1)Schizophrenia (1)Sexual abuse (1)Sexuality (1)Shyness (1)Sport & exercise (1)Suicide (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicXYear2011 (1) Results 1–10 of 47 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 2.AgingPsychologists who work with older adults — geropsychologists — assess mental functioning, depression and other problems, as well as design policies and services to enhance the quality of life of older people and their caregivers.Psychology Topic 3.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
 Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 4.SuicideSuicide is the act of killing yourself, most often as a result of depression or other mental illness.
 Learn about suicide warning signs and steps to prevent suicide.Psychology Topic 5.Workplace IssuesWork defines people in the most basic way, which is one reason retirement is so difficult for many people.
 Other issues include matching people and jobs, finding ways to reduce workplace stress and studying motivation and job satisfaction.Psychology Topic 6.StressStress can interfere with normal living, damage your physical health or cause difficulties with concentration or mood.
-Psychology Topic 7.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 8.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 9.Workplace IssuesWork defines people in the most basic way, which is one reason retirement is so difficult for many people.
-Other issues include matching people and jobs, finding ways to reduce workplace stress and studying motivation and job satisfaction.Psychology Topic 10.AngerAnger is an emotion characterized by antagonism toward someone or something.
-It can give you a way to express negative feelings or motivate you to find solutions, but excessive anger can harm your physical and mental health.Psychology Topic Previous 1 2 3 ...
+Psychology Topic 7.DepressionPeople with depression may lack pleasure in daily activities, significant weight loss or gain, insomnia or excessive sleeping, lack of energy, inability to concentrate, feelings of worthlessness or guilt and thoughts of death or suicide.Psychology Topic 8.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 9.AngerAnger is an emotion characterized by antagonism toward someone or something.
+It can give you a way to express negative feelings or motivate you to find solutions, but excessive anger can harm your physical and mental health.Psychology Topic 10.EthicsIn psychology, APA’s Ethical Principles of Psychologists and Code of Conduct lays out standards for psychologists and identifies behaviors that deserve punishment.
+Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 47 for "Psychology Topic"X related to "Coping with the death of a co-worker"